GrottoPress/jentil/README.md

 Jentil is a modern framework for rapid WordPress theme development.
 It is packed with predefined, pluggable features, including powerful content options which allows to configure how posts display on archives right from the customizer.

-Jentil may be installed either as a parent theme, or as a package (eg: via composer) in another theme.
+Jentil may be installed either as a parent theme, or as a package in another theme.

 Jentil features six layout options, configured via the customizer and post meta boxes.
 It can be used to build blogs, magazines, e-commerce, corporate websites and more.